AdaCore/learn/lectures/06_SPARK_2014/book/01_Overview.rst

       end Store;
    end P;

-Though the body of *Store* really uses no construct that are out of the SPARK subset, it is not possible to set **`SPARK_Mode`** to `On` on *P*’s body.
+Though the body of *Store* really uses no construct that are out of the SPARK subset, it is not possible to set :ada:`SPARK_Mode` to `On` on *P*’s body.
 Indeed, even if we don’t use it, we have the visibility here on *P*’s private part which is in full Ada.

 Example #9